gitReiko/moodle-public-need-to-check/README.md

 The plugin is not intended for communication with teachers.
 However, when you hover mouse over the teacher’s name, his email and phone numbers are displayed, if this information is entered in the user profile.

+### Installation

+1. Put all plugin files in a folder need_to_check;
+2. Put the need_to_check folder in the folder "path to moodle/blocks/";
+3. Go to Moodle under the admin account;
+4. Install the plugin on the page that opens;
+5. Add block «Need to check» on any page of the site (through which the plugin will be used).

+*Attention.
+Folder with the plugin should be called exactly need_to_check and be in the folder "path to moodle/blocks/", otherwise the plugin will not install.
+When cloning through the console, the folder is named that way.
+But when downloading is named differently.*